ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/30 SLD Resolution/20 Not magic.md

 pagetitle: Okay, it's not magic (technical)
 ---

-# Under construction

-As you've probably guessed, your computer is not actually magic and does not actually violate the laws of time and causality.
-As we said before, the choices defined by a program form a tree:
 ```mermaid
 graph TB
     a("[Animal ?x]") -- "Animal ?x: [Dog ?x]" --> d("[Dog ?x]")